google-deepmind/mujoco/doc/programming.rst

 different diagnostics.

 Since MuJoCo's runtime works with compiled models, memory is preallocated when a model is compiled or loaded.
-Recall the :ref:`size <size>` element in MJCF, which has the attributes :at:`njmax`, :at:`nconmax` and :at:`nstack`.
-They determine the maximum number of scalar constraints that can be active simultaneously, the maximum number of contact points that can be included in ``mjData.contact``, and the size of the internal stack.
-How is the user supposed to know what the appropriate settings are?
+Recall the :at:`memory` attribute of the :ref:`size <size>` element in MJCF.
+It determines the preallocated space for dynamic arrays.
+How is the user supposed to know what the appropriate value is?
 If there were a reliable recipe we would have implemented it in the compiler, but there isn't one.
 The theoretical worst-case, namely all geoms contacting all other geoms, calls for huge allocation which is almost never needed in practice.
-So our approach is to provide default settings in MJCF which are sufficient for most models, and allow the user to adjust them manually with the above attributes.
-If the simulator runs out of stack space at runtime it will trigger an error.
-If it runs out of space for contacts or scalar constraints, it will trigger a warning and omit the contacts and constraints that do not fit in the allocated buffers.
-When such errors or warnings are triggered, the user should adjust the sizes.
-The fields ``mjData.maxuse_stack``, ``mjData.maxuse_con``, ``mjData.maxuse_efc`` are designed to help with this adjustment.
-They keep track of the maximum stack allocation, number of contacts and number of scalar constraints respectively since the last reset.
-So one strategy is to make very large allocation, then monitor these ``maxuse_XXX`` statistics during typical simulations, and use them to reduce the allocation.
-Of course modern computers have so much memory that most users will not bother with such adjustment once they get rid of the out-of-memory errors and warnings, but nevertheless we provide this mechanism for the perfectionist.
+Our approach is to provide default settings in MJCF which are sufficient for most models, and allow the user to adjust them manually with the above attribute.
+If the simulator runs out of dynamic memory at runtime it will trigger an error.
+When such errors are triggered, the user should increase :at:`memory`.
+The field ``mjData.maxuse_arena`` is designed to help with this adjustment.
+It keeps track of the maximum arena use since the last reset.
+So one strategy is to make very large allocation, then monitor ``mjData.maxuse_memory`` statistics during typical simulations, and use it to reduce the allocation.

 The kinetic and potential energy are computed and stored in ``mjData.energy`` when the corresponding flag in ``mjModel.opt.enableflags`` is set.
 This can be used as another diagnostic.
 In general, simulation instability is